 Google Drive not working on Mac Fix

-Possible Google Drive not working on Mac fix methods are to restart Google Drive, delete its cached files, and reinstall it.
+Possible methods to fix this issue are to restart Google Drive, delete its cached files, and reinstall it.
 Another commonly used fix for when Google Drive is not working on Mac is to run its Google Drive script.

 Use the following suggested fixes in order to resolve your Google Drive problem.